koinos/koinos-docs/docs/developers/guides/token.md

     ```

     We therefore need to enter the number of tokens to mint in the smallest unit of the token.
-In this case, we need to enter `100000000000000` to mint 1 million tokens.
+In this case, we need to enter `100000000` to mint 1 token.
 Later, we will use the `register_token` command which will take the decimals into account.

 We should get this response:
 ```